The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 It’s a gender-neutral name, used in small numbers for boys and girls alike over the last fifty years and counting.

-In 2023, eight boys and fewer than five girls received the first name Yarrow.
+In 2024, nine boys and fewer than five girls received the first name Yarrow.

-Not only is Yarrow quite rare, but a letter Y name is seldom heard.
+Not only is Yarrow quite rare, but any personal name starting with Y is seldom heard.

 • Familiar(ish) girl names include Yasmin and Yasmina, Ynes, Yara, Yvette and Yvonne, Yolanda, Yelena, Yaretzi, and Yareli, along with spellings like Ysabel.